marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-18-spring-boot-k8s.md

                     url: http://jaeger-collector-jaeger.apps.c3smonkey.ch/api/traces" | oc apply -f -
 ```

-If you have the configuration allready in a `ConfigMap` file you can also use the following command.
+If you have the configuration already in a `ConfigMap` file you can also use the following command.
 ```bash
 $ oc apply -f deployments/configmap.yaml
 ```

-## Additional Commands
-Create `ConfigMap` from file.
+Creat `ConfigMap` from file is also a useful way to create a `ConfigMap`
 ```bash
 $ oc create configmap order-service --from-file=src/main/resources/application.yaml
 ```